• Skip to primary navigation

 • Refrigerate the entire baking sheet to set the chocolate, it should only take about 20 minutes.

-Gluten free thin mints scattered on a white table.
+Gluten free thin mints scattered on a white table next to a jar of milk.

 Storage